Green Black Walnut Hulls: Benefits for Parasites, Gut Health & More

 • Topical — Diluted for skin fungal stuff or washes.

-• Protocol Tips — Drink plenty of water, eat supportive foods (garlic, pumpkin seeds, papaya, probiotics), rest up.
+• Protocol Tips — Drink plenty of water, eat supportive foods outlined in our parasite cleanse diet guide (garlic, pumpkin seeds, papaya, probiotics)rest up.
 Use a formula like this 1-2 times a year tops for 90 day cycles, and lean on whole-food gut habits the rest of the time.
 Consult a doctor before using any dietary supplement.

 Potential Side Effects & Cautions